Hi! Thank you for stopping by and welcome to my world!

 This trip was another pivotal point in my life.
 It gave me so much perspective and growth, and it truly changed my life and my outlook.
 I fell in love with the people of Ethiopia and the vast, beautiful landscapes throughout the country.
 To this day, it remains one of my favorite countries.

-Two years later I joined another volunteer initiative, WeCanada, to raise awareness about Canada’s involvement at the United Nations Conference on Sustainable Development – affectionately referred to as Rio+20.
+Two years later I joined another volunteer initiative, WeCanada, to raise awareness about Canada’s involvement at the United Nations Conference on Sustainable Development – conveniently referred to as Rio+20.

 I moved to Rio de Janeiro before the conference and ended up staying for almost a month.

 Imagine a 10-day mega-summit attended by 45,000 people from all over the world, with representation from 192 UN countries.
 To say it was massive and eye-opening would be an understatement.
-I learned so much by being there.
+I learned so much by being there, especially about negotiation at a global level.

 On top of that, living in a local neighborhood in Rio during the conference also gave me an appreciation for the vibrant and eclectic city.
 Having time to hit Rio’s many beaches on breaks from the summit didn’t hurt either!